Glossary

 Dative

-Dativ; one of the four cases used for the declension of articles, nouns, pronouns and adjectives
+Dativ; one of the four cases used for declension.
+Indicates the indirect recipient of the action expressed by the verb; answers the question wem?

 Declension